 For many of our attorneys, our Summer Associate Program offered an introduction to the practice of law.
 They recall the excitement of that first meaningful work assignment, meeting and assisting their first client, and making friendships with people throughout the firm, which endure throughout their careers.
 Our summer program is more than a good way to spend a summer – it’s a great way to begin a rewarding career with Calfee.

-Overseen by our Hiring Committee, but actually run by associates constituting the “Summer Associates Committee,” the summer program, is approximately ten weeks long and provides those completing their second year of law school a realistic sense of life as an Associate.
+Overseen by our Hiring Committee but actually run by associates constituting the “Summer Associates Committee,” the summer program is approximately 10 weeks long and provides those completing their second year of law school a realistic sense of life as an Associate.
 The Chair of the Hiring Committee and the Professional Recruiting Coordinator handle all assignments, reviews, and summer events.

 The Summer Experience